mtbdata711/twig-loader/README.md

 - `extender`: optional; the full path to a module which exports a `function(Twig)` which extends Twig (such as adding filters and functions).
 Must use `export default` instead of `module.exports`.
   Example: `__dirname + "/src/extendTwig.js"`
+- `paths`: optional; an array of absolute paths that contain Twig templates.
+When this option is included, paths that doesn’t begin with a `.` or `/` inside tags like `{% include %}` and `{% extends %}` will be considered relative to one of these paths instead of the file.
+This mimics the PHP implementation of Twig.
 - `twigOptions`: optional; a map of options to be passed through to Twig.
   Example: `{autoescape: true}`